saekimidori/Codewars/README.md

 # Codewars
-My solutions to all the kata I have successfully solved.
+My solutions to all the kata I have solved.

 Highly recommended that you have spent at least a good 20 minutes trying to figure out the answers yourself before looking at the solutions.